 This process might take a while depending on your internet connection speed.
 Sit back and relax.

 Finally, you can click on Continue to reboot.
 Remove the USB Drive from your system now!

 You made it!
 You have successfully installed Kali Linux in Dual Boot with Windows.
 Only a few steps to go.

 Step 6 - Booting up Kali Linux

 Once your system reboots, you'll end up in the GRUB Boot Loader.
-IF you don't press any button within the first 5 seconds, Kali, or whatever you set as a default system (you can change that to Windows, so Windows will automatically boot instead of Kali on each reboot).
+If you don't press any button within the first 5 seconds, Kali, or whatever you set as a default system (you can change that to Windows, so Windows will automatically boot instead of Kali on each reboot).
 Just Google: Change GRUB Boot Order to achieve this.
-But careful, messing around with GRUB can still mess up your system!
+But be careful, messing around with GRUB can still mess up your system!